Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Nature and purpose of other reserves General reserve

 Under the erstwhile Companies Act, 1956, a general reserve was created through an annual transfer on net income at a specified percentage in accordance with the applicable regulations.
 Consequent to introduction of the Companies Act, 2013, the requirement to mandatorily transfer a specified percentage of net profit to general reserve has been withdrawn.
-The balances in the general reserve as determined in accordance with applicable regulations is ?1803.05 lacs as at 31st March 2024 and 31st March 2023.
+The balances in the general reserve as determined in accordance with applicable regulations is ?1803.05 lacs as at 31st March 2025 and as at 31st March 2024.

 Equity instruments through other comprehensive income